-As of June 30, 2010, the College's total net assets were \$53.79 million.
-This is an overall increase of \$2.61 million or 5.11% from last fiscal year.
-The College's largest asset is its investment in capital assets of \$39.25 million, representing 66.54% of total assets as of June 30, 2010.
-The College's current assets incurred a net increase of \$108,726 or 1.71% from last fiscal year.
+As of June 30, 2011, the College's total net assets were \$61.67 million.
+This is an overall increase of \$7 million or 12.80% from last fiscal year.
+The College's largest asset is its investment in capital assets of \$43.71 million, representing 66.56% of total assets as of June 30, 2011.
+The College's current assets incurred an increase of \$221,023 or 3.64% from last fiscal year.

-Noncurrent assets had a net increase of \$2.97 million or 6.00%.
-This is mostly attributed to new buildings being put into operation.
-Restricted investments and other long-term investments increased by 25.21% due to Restricted Cash and Cash Equivalents being used to purchase investments, and due to an increase in returns on existing investments.
-There was a decrease in Restricted Due from Primary Government due to several construction projects being completed or nearing completion at year end.
-EMS Trades Phase I and the East Campus Utilities construction projects were closed out during fiscal year 2010.
-The Horticulture Complex and the Hoke Early College Building #3 were placed into service during fiscal year 2010, and are not requiring as large of a reimbursement from the primary government as they were in fiscal year 2009.
+Noncurrent assets had a net increase of \$6.71 million or 12.73%.
+This is mainly due to an increase in construction in progress of \$4.09 million.
+Restricted investments and other long-term investments increased by 21.33% due to an increase in returns on existing investments.
+There was a decrease in Restricted Due from Primary Government due to several construction projects nearing completion at year end.
+The majority of outstanding projects at June 30, 2011 are financed by county funds.